 Located in the southeast corner of Arizona, Fort Bowie National Historic Site commemorates the story of the bitter conflict between the Chiricahua Apache and the United States military.
 It also stands as a lasting monument to the bravery and endurance of U.S. soldiers in paving the way for westward settlement and the taming of the western frontier.

-The Apache Pass Stage Station was built of stone in July, 1858.
-Within its 6-8 foot-high walls were a kitchen-dining room, sleeping rooms, a storage room for feed and weapons, and mule corral with portholes in ever stall.
+The Apache Pass Stage Station was built of stone in July 1858.
+Within its 6-8 foot-high walls were a kitchen-dining room, sleeping rooms, a storage room for feed and weapons, and a mule corral with portholes in every stall.
 The stage stopped here for a change of mules, a moment of rest, and what passed for a meal — bread, coffee, meat, and beans — for 50 cents.

-For over two years the Chiricahua Apache permitted the mail and passenger stages safe, if uneasy passage through Apache Pass.
+For over two years, the Chiricahua Apache permitted the mail and passenger stages safe if uneasy passage through Apache Pass.
 In exchange for gifts, they provided firewood for the stage station.
 Butterfield had the Celerity wagon designed for the central segment of the route.
-Unlike the large Concord coaches used at both ends of the line, the mule-driven, lighter Celerity could more easily negotiate the rugged mountains and rocky canyons of the southwest.
+Unlike the large Concord coaches used at both ends of the line, the mule-driven, lighter Celerity could more easily negotiate the southwest’s rugged mountains and rocky canyons.

-The short lived success of the Butterfield Stage through the area would come to end in 1861 when a young Lieutenant George Bascom falsely imprisoned Chiricahua Apache Chief Cochise on charges of kidnapping a white child.
+The short-lived success of the Butterfield Stage through the area would end in 1861 when a young Lieutenant George Bascom falsely imprisoned Chiricahua Apache Chief Cochise on charges of kidnapping a white child.

-On February 4, 1861, 2nd Lieutenant George Bascom, and his detachment of 43 men encamped in Apache Pass.
-Bascom’s mission was to find Chiricahua Apache Chief Cochise, recover a kidnapped white boy, and return livestock that had been stolen by Apache raiders.
+On February 4, 1861, 2nd Lieutenant George Bascom and his detachment of 43 men encamped in Apache Pass.
+Bascom’s mission was to find Chiricahua Apache Chief Cochise, recover a kidnapped white boy, and return livestock that Apache raiders had stolen.

-During the meeting with Cochise and members of his band, Bascom ordered Cochise held hostage until the boy and livestock were returned.
-Knowing that neither he, nor his people had committed the acts, the Apache chief was insulted and bolted from the tent.
+During the meeting with Cochise and his band members, Bascom ordered Cochise held hostage until the boy and livestock were returned.
+Knowing that neither he nor his people had committed the acts, the Apache chief was insulted and bolted from the tent.
 In the ensuing confusion, the remaining Apache were captured.

-After the events on the afternoon of February 4th, Bascom ordered the command to move forward, and fortify the stage station.
+After the events on February 4, Bascom ordered the command to move forward and fortify the stage station.